mdeguzis/RetroRig/README.md

 ## Warning

-RetroRig is meant to be a standalone setup for XBMC on Ubuntu It is mainly targeted at folks wishing to repurpose an old PC.
+RetroRig is meant to be a standalone setup for XBMC on Ubuntu.
+It is mainly targeted at folks wishing to repurpose an old physical PC.
+VirtualBox support exists, (to an extent), but can behave erratcially with emulator speed/framerates and is not advised.
+I do hope to corrrect some of that in due time, but right now, it is more of an "extra" or a "test bed."

 Warning!
 It will overwrite: